 He has authored over 160 publications attracting H index 49, i10 index 100 and > 8,000 citations.
 His research was important in the development of DPP4-targeted therapies for type 2 diabetes, which are now used to treat millions of patients.
 His research experience also includes small RNA viruses, transcriptomics, proteomics and cell biology.

 Professor Gorrell has supervised more than 18 PhD and M Phil students, was the 2018 Supervisor of the Year of Sydney Research and received the 2019 SUPRA Award for a postgraduate coordinator.
 He is active in the International Proteolysis Society, the Gastroenterological Society of Australia, NHMRC grant reviews, and is an editorial board member for Cancers and for Scientific Reports.

-With colleagues, he discovered that DPP4 modifies the activities of several chemokines [1997 J Exp Med].
-He discovered DPP8, DPP9 and DPP10 (2000 FEBS J; 2004 BBA; 2006 BBA) allowing the development of DPP4 selective inhibitors.
-His work on DPP4 function in human T cells and on DPP9 provided key insights into the safety of DPP4 inhibitors in clinical use [2011 Scand J Immunol; 2013 PlosOne].
-He also discovered novel substrate recognition sites in DPPs used in drug development, ligand binding sites on DPP4 that are binding sites of MERS virus, and constructed the first DPP4 protein structure prediction [1999 FEBS J; 1999 FEBS Lett].
+With colleagues, Professor Gorrell discovered that DPP4 and DPP8 modify the activities of several chemokines (1997 J Exp Med; 2008 FEBS Letters), and discovered DPP8, DPP9 and DPP10 (2000 FEBS J; 2004 BBA; 2006 BBA) allowing the development of DPP4 selective inhibitors.
+His work on DPP4 function in human T cells and on DPP9 provided insights into the safety of DPP4 inhibitors in clinical use (2011 SJI; 2013 PlosOne; 2018 ICB).
+He also discovered novel substrate recognition sites in DPPs used in drug development and protein-protein binding sites on DPP4, which led to a recent study of DPP4 binding to SARS and similar viruses (2020 Molecules).